nevolua/Browser-Utility-Suite/README.md

 # Overview

-A sophisticated JavaScript-based toolkit designed for web security professionals and developers.
+A sophisticated JavaScript-based toolkit.
 This versatile script, deployable as a bookmarklet or via the browser console, offers a comprehensive set of pen-testing tools, browser vulnerability assessment features, and productivity enhancements.
 The script generates an intuitive UI overlay within the active browser tab, providing streamlined access to its diverse functionalities.
-Ideal for security auditing, web application testing, and exploring browser capabilities in a controlled environment.
+Ideal for security auditing, web application testing, and exploring browser capabilities in a controlled environment. (this script was originally created to test vulnerabilities of securly and other school device monitoring software)

 ## OFFICIAL DISCLAIMER